olya-ivanova/noodle-mood/README.md

+The next tools are used in the project:

-# React Router DOM
+- React Router DOM
-# React Custom Hooks
+- React Custom Hooks
+- Fetch API